Devant Maharaj: Background

-Global Organization for People of Indian Origin (GOPIO)
+Global Organization for People of Indian Origin

-In 2002 Maharaj was appointed President of Global Organization for People of Indian Origin Chapter by the International parent body.
+In 2002, Maharaj was appointed President of Global Organization for People of Indian Origin (GOPIO) Chapter by the International parent body.
 Since that time GOPIO Trinidad has become a virtual household name as the organization challenged issues of discrimination.
 With GOPIO Maharaj launched a National Awards in 2004 to protest the State’s National Awards, in particular, the Trinity Cross which awarded annually and was seen as biased against Indians and non-Christians.
 The GOPIO National Awards placed additional pressure on the Government to eventually declare that it would fundamentally change the State awards.

-In 2005 GOPIO was successful in court when it took the Telecommunications Authority of Trinidad & Tobago for failing to investigate claims that certain radio stations were making anti-Indian and anti-Hindu statements.
+In 2005, GOPIO was successful in court when it took the Telecommunications Authority of Trinidad & Tobago for failing to investigate claims that certain radio stations were making anti-Indian and anti-Hindu statements.
 The TATT was forced to investigate GOPIO allegations.
 In 2004, the International Organization of Caribbean People Inc., (IOCP Inc.) the U.S. based non-profit human rights organization headed by Trinidad born, Maria "Francisca" Seebaran-Dayman, in collaboration with the Center for International Human Rights Advocacy, University of Denver formulated a blueprint petition regarding the crime of kidnapping that was prevalent in Trinidad & Tobago.
 This proposed petition to the Inter-American Commission on Human Rights provided for the first time, empirical evidence that Indo-Trinidadians were the primary targets of kidnappers.
 The study forced the Minister of National Security to take immediate action.

 When Maharaj decided to enter into politics GOPIO International publicly requested his resignation as President of GOPIO Trinidad.
 Maharaj cited other active politicians such as Ramesh Maharaj, who held office with GOPIO and refused to acquiesce with the international body’s request.
 Maharaj and the entire Trinidad Chapter Executive threatened to resign if Maharaj was made to resign.
 The International body backed down from this demand; however, in early 2008 the international body launched another chapter in Trinidad.
 Maharaj eventually in 2008 formed the Indo-Trinbago Equality Council [ITEC] abandoning GOPIO.